arafat4693/portfolio/README.md

 Please refer to [this](https://dev.to/arafat4693/how-i-built-my-fullstack-and-typesafe-portfolio-website-26ia) article to learn more about the website.
 Thank you😊

+Make sure to copy the content from the **.env.example(tells you the structure of env file)** file to your **.env.local** file.
+Afterward you can delete **.env.example** file.
+It's no longer needed.

 > Here I am using a graphQL CMS called Hygraph.
 So If you want run this project on your machine, make sure first that your hygraph is completely configured.
-Or Use this URL to clone the complete Hygraph project, including assets, contents, etc. https://app.hygraph.com/clone/61c44d5d9a2640f39c7a617d3bc6cf60?name=Portfolio
+Or Use this URL to clone the complete Hygraph project, including assets, contents, etc. https://app.hygraph.com/clone/61c44d5d9a2640f39c7a617d3bc6cf60?name=Portfolio.
+Afterward, go to (project settings -> Endpoints -> content API).
+Here you will find the HYGRAPH_URL.
+To find HYGRAPH_AUTH_TOKEN scroll down a bit.
+You will see (Permanent Auth Tokens) section.
+There you can create your auth token.

 ---